sodascience/metasyn/docs/source/usage/generating_metadata.rst

    mf = metasynth.MetaFrame.from_dataframe(df)

 .. note::
     Internally, MetaSynth uses Polars (instead of Pandas) mainly because typing and the handling of non-existing data is more consistent.
 It is possible to supply a Pandas DataFrame instead of a Polars DataFrame to ``MetaDataset.from_dataframe``.
 However, this uses the automatic Polars conversion functionality, which for some edge cases result in problems.
 Therefore, we advise users to create Polars DataFrames.
-The resulting synthetic dataset is always a Polars dataframe, but this can be easily converted back to a Pandas DataFrame by using ``df_pandas = df_polars.to_pandas()``.
+The resulting synthetic dataset is always a Polars DataFrame, but this can be easily converted back to a Pandas DataFrame by using ``df_pandas = df_polars.to_pandas()``.

 Advanced